Businesses and employers

 The Self-Employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

-Find out more about the Self-Employment Income Support Scheme.
+The grant is being extended from 1 November 2020, so find out more about the Self-Employment Income Support Scheme.

 Most businesses are unlikely to be covered through their insurance policy for coronavirus, as normally business interruption insurance policies take into account things like damage to property and not pandemics.